 Applying to Yale University is a dream for thousands of ambitious students each year.
-But with an acceptance rate of around 4.5%, getting admitted to this Ivy League powerhouse takes more than strong grades or impressive extracurriculars.
-The truth is that many qualified applicants fall short because of avoidable errors in their Yale admissions process.
+But with a Yale acceptance rate trends and competitiveness hovering around 4.5%, getting admitted to this Ivy League powerhouse takes more than strong grades or impressive extracurriculars.

 In this blog, we’ll uncover the top 5 mistakes students make in Yale applications and how you can avoid them to boost your chances of standing out.